-- You should notify the employee of his rights under the FMLA before taking leave and should clearly set forth requirements for him to provide periodic reports of his status and intent to return to work during his leave.
+- You should notify the employee of his or her rights under the FMLA before taking leave and should clearly set forth requirements for him or her to provide periodic reports of his or her status and intent to return to work during his leave.

-- If, during FMLA leave, he informs you he doesn’t intend to return to work, you should require him to submit either a letter of resignation or other formal documentation before initiating the termination of employment and benefits.
+- If, during FMLA leave, the employee informs you he or she doesn’t intend to return to work, you should require the employee to submit either a letter of resignation or other formal documentation before initiating the termination of employment and benefits.

 - Before initiating termination proceedings, ensure that the termination is lawful under state-specific FMLA and fair employment laws governing your employment practices.
 You should also be mindful to avoid inadvertent discriminatory practices by terminating an employee and should consistently apply your policies across all categories and classes of employees.

-- You must notify the employee of his rights to continuing healthcare coverage under COBRA within 14 days of notifying him of his termination.
+- You must notify the employee of his or her rights to continuing healthcare coverage under COBRA within 14 days of notifying him or her of his termination.

-As a result, before terminating an employee who notifies you of his intent not to return to work, you should evaluate your business requirements, company culture, and employment priorities.
+As a result, before terminating an employee who notifies you of his or her intent not to return to work, you should evaluate your business requirements, company culture, and employment priorities.

-This article, slightly modified to note recent updates, was featured in the July issue of the Great Lakes Employment Law Letter and published by BLR®—Business & Legal Resources.
+This article, slightly modified to note recent updates, was featured in the Great Lakes Employment Law Letter and published by BLR®—Business & Legal Resources.
 Reproduced here with the permission of BLR®—Business & Legal Resources.